Domiarik1/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal2.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1
+* What are the cost and RIO of moving to the cloud.
 * question 2
+How will security, compliance, and data privacy be ensured.
 ## Evaluation of the proposal
-*Povide a breif evaluation based on what you know*
+*Povide a breif evaluation based on what you know* Moving software from a server room into the cloud involves migrating applications, data, and services from on-premises physical servers to cloud-based infrastructure managed by a third-party provider.
+The transition allows organizations to access computing resources over the internet, providing benefits such as scalability, reduced hardware maintenance, improved reliability, and easier remotes access.